micropython/micropython/docs/library/micropython.rst

    The default optimisation level is usually level 0.

-.. function:: alloc_emergency_exception_buf(size)

-   Allocate *size* bytes of RAM for the emergency exception buffer (a good size is around 100 bytes).
-The buffer is used to create exceptions in cases when normal RAM allocation would fail (eg within an interrupt handler) and therefore give useful traceback information in these situations.

-   A good way to use this function is to put it at the start of your main script (eg ``boot.py`` or ``main.py``) and then the emergency exception buffer will be active for all the code following it.

 .. function:: mem_info([verbose])

    Print information about currently used memory.
 If the *verbose* argument